luth-fi02/Sugaryzer-be-test/readme.md

 # Sugaryzer Backend Service
-Backend service for Sugaryzer, sugar tracking in drinks application
+Backend service for Sugaryzer, sugar tracking in drinks application.

 ## Tech Stack
 - **TypeScript**: Strongly typed JavaScript for safer and more reliable code.